nickajeglin/Eurorack-pcbs/README.md

 Most of these are not my circuit designs.
 I simply put them in kicad and did PCB layout for eurorack format.
 I'm a mechanical engineer, not an electrical one, so there may be minor (major lol) mistakes or violations of standard practice.
 I have tested all for functionality though.
 I can provide very limited support via email, but when it comes to troubleshooting, you're likely on your own.

+**SMD components**
+All the passives on these are 1206 size components.
+As long as you have a cheapo temperature controlled soldering iron, it'll be no problem for you.
+After a little practice, you'll find them easier than through hole components.

+I know I said everything is 1206 size above, but I recently (04/2019) started using 0805 size parts.
+If you can handle 1206, I swear to god you can do 0805.
+They're basically the same width, so gripping them with tweezers is just as easy, but they're just a little shorter which makes laying out the PCB's much easier for me.
+Look at the ibom (interactive bom) files in each folder for the latest parts.
+I generate those straight from the latest PCB layouts before I upload, so they're guaranteed to have the correct part format.
+Mouser/digikey BOM's are more touch and go because I'm lazy.

 **Pots/Jacks/Switches**

 Pots and jacks aren't included in any digikey or mouser carts.
 You want these ones if you're in the US: